oucar/437-final/README.md

 - Onur Ucar
 	- I was the only member of the team.
 You can check the previous commits for important development milestones of the game.
 #### Development Experience
-- We were developing another 2D Action-RPG game with my classmate "Nicolas Manusso", but we decided to start working on our own final projects for CSCI437.
-It was a little rough transition to switch from a 2D Action-RPG game to a 2D platformer for me, but many gaming mechanics still held true, such as:
+- We were developing another 2D Action-RPG game with my classmate, but we decided to start working on our own final projects for CSCI437.
+It was a little rough transition to switch from a 2D Action-RPG game to a 2D platformer, but many gaming mechanics still held true, such as:
 - Input mechanics
 - Hitboxes / Hurtboxes
 - Scene creations